mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 for authentication

-Encrypted DNS clients and servers that support offering or requesting client authentication MUST support at least the use of mTLS with TLS 1.3 in addition to whatever other mechanism they wish to support.
-Client authentication using PKI certificates is RECOMMENDED, but pre-shared keys MAY also be used, provided (EC)DHE key exchange is used to maintain perfect forward secrecy {{?RFC8446}}.
+Encrypted DNS clients and servers that support offering or requesting client authentication SHOULD support at least the use of mTLS with TLS 1.3 in addition to whatever other mechanism they wish to support.
+Client authentication using PKI certificates is RECOMMENDED, but pre-shared keys MAY also be used to meet the requirements listed above for recommendable practices, provided (EC)DHE key exchange is used to maintain perfect forward secrecy {{?RFC8446}}.
+Versions of TLS lower than 1.3 lack some security features that new protocols (as of this writing) are taking for granted or making recommended behavior.
+When TLS 1.3 is discouraged in favor of future versions of TLS or its future replacement, that guidance supercedes this paragraph.

 Encrypted DNS clients and servers SHOULD prefer long-lived connections when using client authentication to minimize the cost over time of